Open Bible Data Home About News OET Key

 βάλε σεαυτὸν κάτω

 When Satan tells Jesus to throw yourself down, he means that Jesus should jump off the top of the temple.
-If it would be helpful to your readers, you could make this idea more explicit.
+You could include this information if that would be helpful to your readers.
 Alternate translation: [jump from here on top of the temple]

 Note 6 topic: writing-quotations